gudkov-a/shareit/README.md

 * there is different template for mobile users

 How to run:
+* clone the repo
+* "cd" into the project dir
 * install all the packages: pip3 install -r requirements.txt
-* clone the repo
-* cd into the project dir and run ./initial.sh
+* run "./initial.sh" to apply migrations and create user
 * run development server: python3 manage.py runserver 0.0.0.0:8000